Can I Bring My Dog or cat To Bali?

 How can I bring my dog or Cat to Bali?

-How long does it take to arrange pet transport?
+How long does it take to arrange pet transport to Bali?

 Quarantine Considerations for your Dog or Cat when leaving Bali

-You will also have to consider the regulations of the receiving country if you decide to leave Bali and want to bring your pet back home.
-For example, when moving back to Australia, the animal needs to fly to Malaysia, Singapore or another rabies-free country that will accept them.
-They’ll then need to stay in quarantine for 2 to 3 months (sometimes longer, up to 6 months).
+If you’re considering bringing your pet to Bali, it’s important to also consider the regulations of the receiving country if you plan to leave Bali and return home with your pet.
+For example, if you’re moving back to Australia, your animal must fly to Malaysia, Brunei, Singapore or another rabies-free country that accepts them.
+They’ll then need to stay in quarantine for 3 to 6 months, and these rules may change periodically.

-This quarantine can happen either in a kennel or some owners will rent a place to live with their pet.
-The pets don’t need to be in a facility per se but need to have spent a certain amount of time in a rabies-free country before entering Australia.
-Then once in Australia (usually the first port will be Sydney or Melbourne) the animal needs to quarantine for a second period of time.
-Understandably, this process becomes very costly.
+The quarantine return can happen either in a kennel or a rental property.
+The pet doesnt necessarily need to be in a facility, but they must have spent a certain amount of time in a rabies-free country before entering Australia.
+Once in Australia, usually arriving in Sydney or Melbourne, the animal will need to undergo a second quarantine period.
+It’s understandable that this process can become quite expensive.

 Bali Dogs: Bali’s own Breed of Dog